 3. Emotional Withdrawal

-When the body releases endorphins in response to traumatic occurrences, the levels of the feel-good hormones naturally reduces for several days.
+When the body releases endorphins in response to traumatic occurrences, the levels of the feel-good hormones naturally reduce for several days.
 Alcohol consumption also triggers the production of endorphins, which eventually go down.
 Therefore, at first, consuming liquor may appear to help numb existing physical or psychological pain.
 However, it will not make it disappear.

 How to Cure Hangover Anxiety